 The recall will be added to the August primary ballot.
 If a majority of votes (50 percent plus one are in favor of recall, the director is immediately recalled and discharged from the office.

 On a five-seat board, two directors are not enough for a majority.
 To make a majority, the board of Educational Service District 123 (of which RSD is a part) would appoint someone to fill a seat on the Richland School Board.
 The ESD appointee would help the remaining two to appoint a third member to the Richland School Board then step down.
 Then, with three directors on the board, there would be a majority and the Richland School Board could appoint members to fill the remaining seats.
 The details are given in RCW 28A.343.370-Vacancies.

 This recall is not about masks nor is it a partisan issue.
-The recall is about elected officials being held responsible for unlawful actions they took while in office.
+The recall is about elected officials being held accountable for unlawful actions they took while in office.

-On Tuesday, February 15, 2022, Richland School Board Directors Semi Bird, Audra Byrd, and Kari Williams participated in a special meeting, held a vote that was not included on the meeting agenda, and took the final action of making masks optional in Richland Schools, effective immediately.
+On Tuesday, February 15, 2022, Richland School Board Directors Audra Byrd, M. Semi Bird, and Kari Williams participated in a special meeting, held a vote that was not included on the meeting agenda, and took the final action of making masks optional in Richland Schools, effective immediately.
 In doing so, they broke several Washington State laws and violated their oaths of office.